AdaptRetail/video-template/README.md

 While the `src/Style/Elements` are for all the elements in the view.
 See `src/Style/Elements/Price.scss` as an example.

+Personally i like to add a `_all.scss` to each Folder, that takes care of importing all other sass file in that folder.
+See `src/Style/Elements/_all.scss` as an example.

 #### Assets
 The assets folder is used to store assets to use in this project.
+We recommend inline most assets, as it makes the process of uploading to [Adapt Retail](https://adaptretail.com) much easier.

-> When using sass-asset-inliner it uses the relative path from the `root` not
+> When using sass-asset-inliner it uses the relative path from the `root`,
-> the folder you are currently in.
+> not the folder you are currently in.
+This means
+> `inline-image( 'assets/priceco_logo.svg' )` no matter where you currently are.

 ### Running your code